-* U.S. stocks surged in late trading Tuesday as buyers latched onto another report of an agreement to strengthen the euro zone's rescue fund.
+U.S. stocks surged in late trading Tuesday after a report of a deal to strengthen the euro zone's rescue fund.
 The S&P 500 index has struggled to make progress as it approaches the top end of a two-month trading range at around 1,250.

-* S&P 500 futures fell 0.6 point but were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures gained 16 points, but Nasdaq 100 futures dipped 12.75 points.
+S&P 500 futures fell 3.7 points and were in line with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures gained 8 points, but Nasdaq 100 futures were off 19.50 points.

-* Two senior European Union officials dismissed a report in Britain's Guardian newspaper that France and Germany reached a deal to pump up the euro zone's rescue fund by around five times to more than 2 trillion euros.
+Two senior European Union officials dismissed a report in Britain's Guardian newspaper that France and Germany reached a deal to pump up the euro zone's rescue fund to more than 2 trillion euros.